valueflows/valueflows/mkdocs/docs/concepts/actions.md

 ### Behaviors by Action

+The above behaviors are shown in the following table by action.

 *To make the diagram bigger, you can right click and select 'View Image' or 'Open Image in New Tab' or a similar command in your browser.*

 ![VF actions table with action behaviors](../assets/vf-actions.png)